 - Emergency services

-If you would like to have more specific information on who we share your data with or have a question please contact our data protection team – the contact details are in the Introduction above.
+If you would like to have more specific information about who we share your data with, please contact our data protection team – the contact details are above.

 How long we keep your personal data for depends on the services we deliver to you.
 We will never retain your personal data for any longer than is necessary for the purposes for which we need to use it and/or as is required by law.

-We will communicate with you about products and services we are delivering using any contact details you have given us - for example by post, email and text message.
+We will communicate with you about products and services we are delivering by using contact details that you have provided to us - for example by post, email and/or text message.

-Where you have given us consent to receive marketing, you can withdraw consent, and update your marketing preferences by contacting our data protection team.
-Their contact details are in the introduction above.
+Where you have given consent to receive marketing, you can withdraw and update your marketing preferences by contacting our data protection team.
+Their contact details are in the Introduction section above.